imkrishnasarathi/100-days-of-code/log.md

 **Today's Progress**: Coded and Completed the Rock Paper Scissors GUI Game.

-**Thoughts:** I completed coding the game and will start with freeCodeCamp JS algorith course tomorrow.
+**Thoughts:** I completed coding the game and will start with freeCodeCamp JS algorithm course tomorrow.
 The game was fun and easy to code.

 **Link to work:** [Same as yesterday](https://krishnasarathiguirps.netlify.app)

+### Day 5: May 28, 2023

+**Today's Progress**: Continued with the fCC JS algorithms and Data Structures course.
+Solved some problems on CodeWars.

+**Thoughts:** Since I was left behind this course a lot, I decided to continue it today and solved problems along with it (as you know their courses are hands on courses).
+Also, I solved some problems on CodeWars!

+**Link to work:** **No link since no specific project done**